 Blockchain unites the supply chain process, where every point of contact is documented and available to permissioned parties in a digital, transparent and real-time environment.
 This reduces wait times, human error, while increasing visibility, security and speed.
 It is the ultimate transport management system.

 Each piece of information is clearly recorded from the first block; no more questions of “how many” and “what’s arriving.”
 Each step is tracked and visible; the uncertainty of where something is removed.
 Certifications are assigned, documented and visible to all parties; streamlining customs communications, or removing any doubt that a product comes from organic or fair trade origins.
 Blockchain also provides complete transparency in case of a crisis – product recalls can be at the batch level, as every supplier, production date, manufacturer, etc., is stored on a tamper-proof and trusted platform.

 • Data is secure and verified.

 • Completely auditable data ledger.

 Digital innovations, such as blockchain, that increase efficiency have the potential to drive down the cost of supply chains which could have a knock-on effect of reducing the cost of many consumer goods.
 The secured, regulated and location-neutral basis of blockchain could also benefit industries in developing countries that have struggled with compliance issues and supply chain transparency in the past.

 Change is already taking place.
 Companies are already moving away from 3PLs for technology-focused 4PLs.
 At Titan, we don’t wait for change.
 We ARE the change.
 Our programs help drive our clients towards the future by incorporating strategic planning with leading-edge technologies.
-We work beyond four walls to make real, tangible impacts to our clients’ current and future business growth.
-The possibilities that blockchain brings not only to supply chain, but all industries, could prove it to be the next big disruptor in how the world works.
+We work beyond four walls to make real, tangible impacts on our clients’ current and future business growth.
+The possibilities that blockchain brings not only to supply chain but all industries could prove it to be the next big disruptor in how the world works.